BrendanNolan/neural_nobble/notes.md

   only, storing the pointers in an array, then just reuse them on all subsequent iterations; the training loop has no branches and is single threaded, so you just grab the next pointer from the array every time you need to do a matrix multiplication.
 Then just cudaFree them all in the end.
+- In the ffi module, decide where we want void* and float* and decide whether `count`s are counting floats or bytes.
+Probably all counts should represent floats and there should be no void pointers.